 Nancy Floyd (b.
 1956, Monticello, Minnesota) has been an exhibiting artist for over thirty years.
 She has received numerous grants and awards including a 2016 CUE Art Foundation Fellowship, a 2015 Society for Photographic Education Future Focus Project Support Grant, and a 2014 John Gutmann Photography Fellowship Award.
 Temple University Press published her first book, She’s Got a Gun, in 2008.
 Floyd’s work has been exhibited in numerous venues including Solomon Projects, Atlanta; Flux Projects, Atlanta; the Atlanta Contemporary Art Center; White Columns, New York; and the California Museum of Photography, Riverside.
 Since 2009, her work has been part of the Elizabeth A. Sackler Center for Feminist Art archive, Brooklyn Museum.
 In 2017 Floyd will have solo exhibitions of her current project, Weathering Time, at Whitespace Gallery in Atlanta, and the CUE Art Foundation gallery in New York City.
 Floyd holds an MFA from the California Institute of the Arts, Valencia.
-She lives in Atlanta and serves as professor of photography in the Ernest G. Welch School of Art and Design, Georgia State University.
+She lives in Bend, Oregon after many years in Atlanta as the Area Coordinator and Full Professor of Photography in the Ernest G. Welch School of Art and Design, Georgia State University.